This article has links to products and services we love, which we may make commission from.

 West Edinburgh extends along the tram and bus routes towards Edinburgh Airport.

-The West of the City is home to many great attractions such as Murrayfield Rugby Stadium, so the West would be a great place to stay for rugby fans!
+The West of the city is home to many great attractions, such as Murrayfield Rugby Stadium, so it would be a great place to stay for rugby fans!

-This area is principally served by the 26 and 31 bus routes and the tram, so, although not quite in the thick of the action, it is easily accessible and should not be dismissed.
+This area is principally served by the 26 and 31 bus routes and the tram, so although it is not quite in the thick of the action, it is easily accessible and should not be dismissed.

 For these reasons, West Edinburgh is a great place to stay for families wondering where to stay with kids.